-- (1) No person other than the Authorised Officer or assistants of the Authorised Officer or any other person authorised by the Council shall dig or fill any grave in or open the ground for burial in any part of a cemetery. - (2) Extra-depth burials can only occur if the water table permits and ground conditions are suitable. - (3) A maximum of two (2) people may be buried in any one plot, except if prior consent is given by the Council to bury more than two people.
+- 22.1 Digging plots and graves - a.
+No person other than the Authorised Officer or assistants of the Authorised Officer or any other person authorised by the Council shall dig or fill any grave in or open the ground for burial in any part of a cemetery. - b.
+Extra-depth burials can only occur if the water table permits and ground conditions are suitable. - c.
+A maximum of two (2) people may be buried in any one plot, except if prior consent is given by the Council to bury more than two (2) people.

-- (4) No grave may be re-opened for a further burial except with the consent of the person entitled to maintain the monument and consent is given by Council. - (5) If a casket for a child is too large for a child burial plot, it shall be buried in an adult burial plot subject to the payment of the prescribed fees.
+- d.
+No grave may be re-opened for a further burial except with the consent of the person entitled to maintain the monument and consent is given by Council. - e.
+If a casket for a child is too large for a child burial plot, it shall be buried in an adult burial plot subject to the payment of the prescribed fees.

-924724 Burial of ashes
+23. Burial of ashes

-- (1) With the prior approval of the Council any person may scatter the ashes of a deceased person in a cemetery, as directed by an Authorised Officer. - (2) With the prior approval of the Council and on payment of the prescribed fees any person may bury a container holding the ashes of a deceased person in any plot, subject to the exclusive right of burial.
+- 23.1 With the prior approval of the Council any person may scatter the ashes of a deceased person in a cemetery, as directed by an Authorised Officer. - 23.2 With the prior approval of the Council and on payment of the prescribed fees any person may bury a container holding the ashes of a deceased person in any plot, subject to the exclusive right of burial.

-Explanatory Note: Clause 7924 also applies to burial of ashes.
+Explanatory Note: Clause 23 also applies to burial of ashes.